 COLLECT: Community-led Local Entitlements and Claims Tracker

 Since April 2020 the Government has initiated a series of policy announcements in terms of schemes and programmes related to food, livelihood and cash transfers, including special programmes for farmers and workers.
-There was clearly a need to revive the community-based systems that provide awareness to communities on the schemes and help them register and access; and strengthen the ground level accountability system which could make the local administration accountable for non-actions and malfunctions.
+There was clearly a need to revive the community-based systems that provide awareness to communities on the schemes and help them register and access; and strengthen the ground level accountability system which could make the local administration accountable.
 It was against this backdrop that the COLLECT (Community-Led Local Entitlements & Claims Tracker) initiative was launched.

 Even in Round 3, there were still 43% hamlets that did not have full coverage of immunisation of children.
 This is a dangerous situation considering the national commitment to the prevention of fatal diseases.